- My Home

 The Darug Traditional Owners

-City of Parramatta Council acknowledges the Traditional Owners of this land the Darug Peoples.
+Parramatta City Council acknowledges the Traditional Owners of this land the Darug Peoples.

 For around 60,000 years, the area of Parramatta has been occupied by the Burramattagal people, a clan of the Darug, who lived here along the upper reaches of the Parramatta River.
 Burramattagal is thought to be derived from the Aboriginal word for 'place where the eels lie down' to breed (in Parramatta River).